-The effective tax rate for the fiscal 2011 first quarter was 36.6 percent, which is slightly lower than the prior year's tax rate of 37.7 percent.
-The current year rate includes the benefit of the reversal of a \$260,000 valuation allowance related to state tax credits due to improved domestic income, which was partially offset by other discrete items in the quarter.
-Management anticipates the tax rate for the remainder of the year will remain consistent with the rate experienced in the fiscal 2011 first quarter.
-The Company maintains valuation allowances when it is more likely than not that all or a portion of a net deferred tax asset will not be realized.
+The effective tax rate for the first six months of fiscal 2011 is 23.6 percent (11.5 percent for the fiscal 2011 second quarter), which is significantly lower than the prior year's 37.6 percent (37.1 percent for the fiscal 2010 second quarter).
+The second quarter and year to date rate includes a \$794,000 benefit due to a favorable adjustment to domestic net deferred tax assets resulting from the increase in the estimated tax rate from 34 percent to 35 percent.
+The second quarter and year to date rate also includes the favorable impact of the reinstatement of the R&D credit (\$123,000), which was passed into law during the fiscal 2011 second quarter.
+The increase in the estimated tax rate in the second quarter was necessitated by the Company's continued strong results at its domestic manufact uring operations, the location that produces the 8500 series oilfield transmission.
+The Company maintains valuation allowances when it is more likely than not that all or a portion of a deferred tax asset will not be realized.
 Changes in valuation allowances from period to period are included in the tax provision in the period of change.
-In determin ing whether a valuation allowance is required, the Company takes into account such factors as prior earnings history, expected future earnings, carry-back and carry-forward periods, and tax strategies that could potentially enhance the likelihood of realization of a net deferred tax asset.
-Due to recent operating losses, the Company has evaluated the realizability of the deferred tax assets in all relevant jurisdictions.
-This evaluation concluded that it continues to be more likely than not that all net deferred tax assets will be realized, and no valuation allowance is warranted.
+In determining whether a valuation allowance is required, the Company takes into account such factors as prior earnings history, expected future earnings, carry-back and carry-forward periods, and tax strategies that could potentially enhance the likelihood of realization of a deferred tax asset.
+Due to recent operating losses in certain foreign jurisdictions including the first half of the fiscal year, the Company has evaluated the realizability of the net deferred tax assets related to these jurisdictions (approximately \$2,219,000 at December 31, 2010).
+This evaluation concluded that it continues to be more likely than not that the net deferred tax assets will be realized, and no valuation allowance is warranted.
 The Company will continue to evaluate the realizability of its net deferred tax assets in the future, and will establish a valuation allowance in the event that it becomes more likely than not that all or a portion of a net deferred tax asset will not be realized.